 - All the Baking Musts

-This Morning Glory Muffins Recipe is super simple and ready from start to finish in about 30 minutes.
+This vegan muffin recipe is super simple and ready from start to finish in about 30 minutes.
 These babies are perfect for a quick on the go snack or meal prep on Sunday for an easy breakfast all week.
-Honestly, the hardest part of this vegan morning glory muffins recipe is dicing, shredding and crushing everything.
+Honestly, the hardest part of this vegan recipe is dicing, shredding and crushing everything.
 Once you get through the prep-work all you do is toss everything in a bowl and stir.

 - First, you will need to prep and measure out your ingredients.
 For the apple simply remove the peel and dice the inside into small pieces.
 Don’t stress is they are all different shapes, they will be fine.